neondatabase/website/content/docs/reference/cli-projects.md

 ### update

-This command allows you to update a Neon project.
+This sub-command allows you to update a Neon project.

 #### Usage